SHAUNORLANDO/Networking-Training-Program/Module-5/Module-5.md

 Configured the default gateway of the victim as the attacker's IP address (192.168.1.100) to simulate spoofing.

-Again check the arp table:
+Again check the arp table:<br>
 <img width="457" height="73" alt="2_3" src="https://github.com/user-attachments/assets/d8d502ad-67e8-4161-9376-d7f41a92b991" />
 <br>
 When a device on a network receives a malicious ARP response, it does not verify the authenticity of the ARP message.

 **Observed Behavior:**
-**ARP Table Update Without Verification**
-   - The device updates its ARP cache with the received IP-to-MAC mapping, even if it is incorrect.
-   - This allows an attacker to associate their MAC address with another device’s IP (e.g., gateway).
+ - **ARP Table Update Without Verification:** The device updates its ARP cache with the received IP-to-MAC mapping, even if it is incorrect.
+This allows an attacker to associate their MAC address with another device’s IP (e.g., gateway).
-**Traffic Redirection**
-   - The victim starts sending data packets to the attacker instead of the actual destination.
-   - This leads to incorrect routing of network traffic.
+ - **Traffic Redirection:** The victim starts sending data packets to the attacker instead of the actual destination.
+This leads to incorrect routing of network traffic.
-**Man-in-the-Middle Possibility**
-   - The attacker can intercept, monitor, or modify the data being transmitted between devices.
-   - Communication appears normal to the victim, making the attack hard to detect.
+ - **Man-in-the-Middle Possibility:** The attacker can intercept, monitor, or modify the data being transmitted between devices.
+Communication appears normal to the victim, making the attack hard to detect.
-**Packet Loss or Network Disruption**
-   - If the attacker does not forward the packets, communication may fail completely.
-   - This results in denial of service-like behavior.
+ - **Packet Loss or Network Disruption:** If the attacker does not forward the packets, communication may fail completely.
+This results in denial of service-like behavior.
-**Duplicate or Abnormal ARP Entries**
-   - Multiple IP addresses may map to the same MAC address in the ARP table.
-   - This is a key indicator of ARP spoofing.
+ - **Duplicate or Abnormal ARP Entries:** Multiple IP addresses may map to the same MAC address in the ARP table.
+This is a key indicator of ARP spoofing.

 **3) Manually configure static IPs on the client devices(like Pc or your mobile phone) and verify connectivity using ping.**